 Baker’s or Semisweet Chocolate

-Baking chocolate is dangerous!
-Because of its extremely high levels of theobromine, you should keep baker's chocolate far away from your pup, always and forever.
-Its potency is deadly for canines.
+Because of its extremely high levels of theobromine, you should keep baker’s chocolate far away from your pup, always and forever.
+Its potency can be deadly for canines.

 More trouble lurks in the potential for additional ingredients.
-Foods like Macadamia nuts, raisins, and peanut butter contribute to the already-negative effects.
+Foods like Macadamia nuts, raisins, and peanut butter contribute to the already-negative effects of baker’s chocolate.

-As a rule of paw, steer clear of all foods containing chocolate.
-Chocolate cake, ice cream, cookies, chocolate milk, and so many other things we eat are loaded with danger for dogs.
+As a rule of paw, steer clear of giving your dog any foods containing chocolate.
+Chocolate cake, ice cream, cookies, chocolate milk, and so many other things we eat are loaded with this potential danger for dogs.

-Even more so than baker's chocolate, cocoa powder's theobromine levels are significantly high.
-Unsweetened cocoa powder possesses the highest concentration of methylxanthines (theobromine).
+Even more than baker’s chocolate, cocoa powder’s theobromine levels are significantly high.
+Unsweetened cocoa powder has been shown to possess the highest concentration of methylxanthines (theobromine) of all chocolate preparations.

 What to Do If Your Dog Eats Chocolate

-If your dog eats chocolate, you must determine what kind and how much chocolate she ate.
-Without knowing the details, it's difficult to determine what the repercussions will be.
+If your dog eats chocolate, you must determine how much chocolate they ate.
+Without knowing the details, it’s difficult to determine what the effects will be.

-It's safe to say that your dog sneaking a few licks of your ice cream cone is much less frightful than him eating a few squares of baker's chocolate.
+It’s safe to say that your dog sneaking a few licks of your ice cream cone is much less dangerous than him eating a few squares of baker’s chocolate.

-If any sort of dark chocolate's been consumed, don't hesitate to call your vet.
-There's no harm in calling to check in with a medical professional who'll help you decide the best course of action for your loyal canine.
-If you can't get your vet on the phone, contact poison control.
+There’s no harm in calling to check in with a medical professional who’ll help you decide the best course of action for your loyal canine.
+If you can’t get your vet on the phone, contact animal poison control.

-If the theobromine hasn't yet been absorbed, a veterinarian might only have to perform a checkup and induce vomiting.
+If the theobromine hasn’t yet been absorbed, a veterinarian might only have to perform a checkup, induce vomiting, and give fluid therapy.

 What Are Some Treatments?

 Treatment depends on what kind of and how much chocolate was eaten.
-In addition to induced vomiting, activated charcoal helps to reduce the continuous recirculation and resorption of theobromine.
-The optimal time is every 4 to 6 hours during the first 24 hours.
+In addition to induced vomiting, activated charcoal may help to reduce the continuous recirculation and resorption of theobromine in some cases.

 Why Can’t Dogs Eat Chocolate?

-Why can't dogs eat chocolate?
-To dogs, chocolate is poison!
-It's not an old wive's tale.
+Why can’t dogs eat chocolate?
 The theobromine in chocolate is difficult for dogs to digest, and can be fatal if too much of it gets ingested.